layershift/enscale-docs/pages/03.features/02.horizontal-scaling/docs.10.md

 There are 2 main strategies to achieve this:

 * Centralise the data to a specific shared location.
-E.g. if you're using PHP, you might use memcached as a session storage location.
+E.g. you might use Memcached or Redis as a session storage location.
 * Replicate the data across all servers, so each has its own copy.

 The appropriate strategy for your case, and its implementation, is outside the scope of this article, but you are welcome to contact our support team ([support@enscale.com](mailto:support@enscale.com)) for additional guidance on this issue.